ministryofjustice/hmpps-accredited-programmes-ui/README.md

 API endpoint stubbing is set up in `/wiremock/scripts/stubApis.ts`.

+### Seeded resources

+The local copy of the Accredited Programmes API has various seeds in place providing data to work with in local development.
+These include courses, course offerings, and associated data, as well as one referral.
+This referral is at the stage of having just been created, and can be used to jump to the task list part of the Refer journey.

+Seeded referral ID and local server link: [c11fab18-dc8d-420c-9c82-d0edd373732d](localhost:3000/referrals/c11fab18-dc8d-420c-9c82-d0edd373732d)

 ## Running the tests

 To run linting, typechecking and the test suite, run: